Babban Khala Ki Betiyann

 Babban Khala Ki Betiyan is a 2018 Pakistani drama serial that premiered on 21 June 2018 on ARY Digital.
 It is directed by Syed Atif Hussain and written by Mansoor Ahmed Khan.
 It stars Zaheen Tahira, Qavi Khan, Saima Noor, Sana Fakhar, Javeria Abbasi, and Maria Wasti.
-The serial is produced by Fahad Mustafa and Dr.Ali Kazmi under their banner Big Bang Entertainment.
+The serial is produced by Fahad Mustafa and Ali Kazmi under their banner Big Bang Entertainment.
 The show is the longest running Pakistani weekly series; beating Alif Allah Aur Insaan on Hum TV.
 The show ended on 8 June 2019 with 48 episodes; creating a record for Pakistani television.